 What work do we do?

 We have a strong estate agency practice and are therefore also busy with conveyancing work for sales, purchases and property transfers.
 We also deal with other private client work, predominantly wills, powers of attorney, and administering estates, and carry out some work for local farmers and other businesses

 We are a friendly team who help each other out.
 We are flexible and try to accommodate the needs of our work colleagues, seeking to agree hours, days, etc. that suit our staff as well as meeting the firm’s needs.
 I am a strong believer that each of us achieve our best work if we enjoy doing it and the job fits with our circumstances.
-As the lock down lifts, we plan to move towards many working in the office a couple of days a week (once circumstances allow), but continuing to work from home on other days. etc. that suit our staff as well as meeting the firm’s needs.
+We are changing to have all our staff working in the office a couple of days a week (as circumstances allow), but continuing to work from home on other days to suit our staff as well as meeting the firm’s needs.

 The reasons for living somewhere will always be personal.
 Many will choose Scotland’s artists town as they have an artistic flair.
 For me, some of the main reasons I enjoy living here are:

 Space.
 Many think of the Highlands as spacious without realising quite how sparsely populated Dumfries and Galloway is!
 I have always appreciated being able to walk on peaceful paths or cycle on very quiet roads.
-These benefits have become increasingly important during the coronavirus lock down and at times I have felt almost guilty enjoying our superb countryside in beautiful sunshine, whilst I am very aware that many others living in cities are not so fortunate.
+These benefits became increasingly important during the coronavirus lock down and at times I felt almost guilty enjoying our superb countryside in beautiful sunshine, whilst I am very aware that many others living in cities were not so fortunate.

 Safe.
 I have hugely appreciated being able to allow our children the freedom to go off (away from any adults) with their friends from an early age to explore, something which seems rare in most parts of the country now.